MeetPatel41011/DS-MeetPatel/readme.md

 IMPORTANT: Follow the order, #1, #2, #3..likewise

 I will add more stuff ASAP !!
-And for any questions, you can connect me with my LinkedIn handle
+And for any questions, you can connect me on my LinkedIn handle

 Happy Learning 😀
 Keep Learning ✨